 Unlit charcoal and wood will start to burn very quickly if it’s placed on the grate while the oven is already in use.

 Do not exceed a maximum temperature of 400°C.

-The exterior casing of the Charlie Oven will become hot during use.
+The exterior casing of the Charlie Oven will heat up during use.

 Please exercise caution and use appropriate heat-proof safety gloves.

 The interior, interior fittings and any baking trays, or stones will reach temperatures of up to 400 degrees Celsius: please exercise extreme caution and use heat-proof safety gloves (and tongs, as appropriate) at all times when the Charlie Oven is in operation.

 The Charlie Oven is designed to be used with charcoal as its primary fuel, with the addition of wood, or wood chips to create more intense smoky flavours.

 Do not use the Charlie Oven with any other fuels.